machinetranslate/machinetranslate.org/events/wmt.md

 ### Adequacy and fluency judgement

-In **adequacy and fluency judgement**, for each input, humans rank the output from each system for both adequacy and fluency, on five-point scales.
+In **adequacy and fluency judgement**, for each input, humans rank the output from each system for both adequacy and fluency.
+Adequacy and fluency scores indicate the meaning adequacy and translation fluency of the system outputs on a five-point scale.

 Adequacy and fluency judgement was the official ranking for the translation shared task from WMT06 to WMT07.